Dogfaces (comics)

 The most famous dogface is probably Goofy.
-Bill Farmer, an actor who voices Goofy in cartoons, suggested that Goofy is "the missing link between dog and man."
+Bill Farmer, the current actor who voices Goofy in cartoons, suggested that Goofy is "the missing link between dog and man."

 Cartoonist Don Rosa apologized, tongue-in-cheek, for turning Theodore Roosevelt into a dogface for the sake of consistency in The Life and Times of Scrooge McDuck.
 In such cases, it may be seen as a different artistic representation of humans: in another instance, Mickey Mouse supporting character Professor Dustibones went from dogface in his first appearance, to human.

 Dogheads

 Long before modern comics and animation, dog-headed people (called cynocephalics, from Greek κυνοκέφαλοι (kynokephaloi), from κύων- (dog-) and κεφαλή (head)) have been depicted in art and legend in many cultures, beginning no later than ancient Egypt.
 Several ancient Egyptian gods, such as Anubis and Duamutef, are dogheads.